Can I Make A Claim For Pain and Suffering?

 - If you have any pain and are being treated by a doctor, make sure you disclose the pain to your doctor so it can be recorded in your medical records.

 - If you think you may need medication to handle or manage your pain, do not be shy.
 Ask for it!

 - If you are suffering past your treatment recommendation, do not hesitate to contact your doctor to schedule more visits!

-- If your injuries are physically visible, document them each day to record progress of your recovery.
+- If your injuries are physically visible, document them each day to record the progress of your recovery.

-In addition to the above recommended steps, keep a diary of all injuries sustained following the car accident — missed work, body aches, headaches, even emotional distress.
+In addition to the above-recommended steps, keep a diary of all injuries sustained following the car accident — missed work, body aches, headaches, even emotional distress.
 Document everything to provide to your insurance adjuster.